Is It Time to Hire Employee Support For Your Business?

 Expanding your business by hiring your first employee is a significant milestone, but it comes with important financial and compliance obligations.
+Before you hire an employee, understanding the employee's award is a crucial first step to ensure you comply with minimum wages and employment conditions.
 Deciding whether to hire an employee or engage an independent contractor also requires careful consideration.
-In this article, we’ll explore the financial and legal implications of bringing someone on board, as well as the key differences between employees and contractors.

 Financial Implications of Hiring an Employee